trxdave/photography-blog/README.md

 Use Case: Used as a resource for finding Bootstrap templates and inspiration for the website’s design.

 14. Heroku
-- Description: Heroku is a cloud platform that lets companies build, deliver, monitor, and scale apps.
+Purpose: Used to deploy the Django application.
-- Purpose: Used to deploy the Django application.
+Use Case: Heroku is a cloud platform that lets companies build, deliver, monitor, and scale apps.

 # Future Plans